eclipse-ibeji/ibeji/README.md

 ## <a name="high-level-design">High-level Design</a>

 Ibeji's architecture has an In-Vehicle Digital Twin Service at its core.
-The In-Vehicle Digital Twin Service captures all of the vehicle's primary capabilities and makes them available to Ibeji consumers.
+The In-Vehicle Digital Twin Service captures all of the vehicle's hardware capabilities and makes them available to Ibeji consumers.
 Another component in Ibeji's architecture is the Provider.
 A vehicle may have one or more providers.
-A provider exposes a subset of the vehicle's primary capabilities by registering them with the In-Vehicle Digital Twin Service.
+A provider exposes a subset of the vehicle's hardware capabilities by registering them with the In-Vehicle Digital Twin Service.
 Once registered with the
 In-Vehicle Digital Twin Service they can in turn be offered to Ibeji consumers.
-Each capability includes meta data that allow Ibeji consumers to comprehend the nature of the capability, how to work with it and how it can be remotely accessed.
+Each capability includes metadata that allows Ibeji consumers to comprehend the nature of the capability, how to work with it and how it can be remotely accessed.

 ## <a name="prerequisites">Prerequisites</a>